 What makes a location ideal for bin placement?

-- High traffic count areas (supermarkets, drugstores, gas stations, schools, churches, malls, restaurants, etc.)
+The most ideal locations are high traffic count areas.
+For example, supermarkets, drugstores, gas stations, schools, churches, malls, restaurants, etc.

 How often do you service the bins?